 Actives to do in the park

 Game watching in the park is always enjoyed in a game drive through the park where you will be in an open rooftop safari vehicle and you drive around the whole park in search of different animals like lions, herds of buffaloes, elephants, zebras, giraffes among others.
 The park is home to over 77 different species of mammal and other wildlife including big games.
-Game drive in the park can be done both in the morning and evening.
+Game drives in the park can be done both in the morning and evening.

 Birding in the park

 Kidepo valley national park is home to over 475 different bird species including; Purple Heron, Abyssinian Roller, Clapperton’s Francolin, Abyssinian Ground Hornbill, and others this make the park a bird lovers’ paradise.
-Birding in Kidepo Valley National park can be arranged both in the morning and evening.
+Birding in Kidepo Valley National Park can be arranged both in the morning and evening.

-Nature walk and Culture Encounter
+Nature Walk and Culture Encounter

 Still, in Kidepo Valley National Park you can do guided nature walks and cultural encounters where you can spot different animals and birds and also visit the local Karamojong people or the IK people and learn more about their culture and way of life.